Photion/Admin/docs/qa/test-cases/services/aws/README.md

 1. Login successful
 2. Homepage https://admin.photion.app/ should be displayed
-3. `List Concepts` card is now visible on the homepage and is clickable
+3. `List Folders` card is now visible on the homepage and is clickable

 ---